PenguinMod/PenguinMod-ExtensionsGallery/README.md

 # Extension Gallery

 ## Submitting an extension

+### NOTE!
+Once submitted, your extension CANNOT be removed from the files.
+Your extension may be delisted, but the code must NEVER be removed.

+This is to prevent projects being broken.
+If we remove your code, anyone who used your extension will have to remake their ENTIRE project without editing their file manually.

 ### Step 1.
 Create your extension.
 You can find a lot of details [here](https://docs.turbowarp.org/development/extensions/introduction).